-After-school science learning experiences are one promising way to meet this objective. (see Gutierrez, Blanchard, et al., 2022)Here, we considered that such learning experiences might be particularly beneficial for migrant students when delivered in the students’ respective heritage languages by practicing STEM professionals who share the students’ cultural and linguistic backgrounds (e.g., Easterbrook & Hadden, 2021; Laursen et al., 2007; Osborne et al., 2003).
+After-school science learning experiences are one promising way to meet this objective.
+To date, few studies have focused on minority students’ experiences in afterschool settings or how they respond to culturally relevant pedagogical practices (see Gutierrez, Blanchard, et al., 2022).
+Here, we considered that such learning experiences might be particularly beneficial for migrant students when delivered in the students’ respective heritage languages by practicing STEM professionals who share the students’ cultural and linguistic backgrounds (e.g., Easterbrook & Hadden, 2021; Laursen et al., 2007; Osborne et al., 2003).
 Thus, we evaluated a science outreach program that brings together multilingual migrant children and STEM professionals through 90-min-long interventions involving inquiry-based hands-on science interactions in the students’ heritage language.
 Heritage languages are the languages spoken at home to young children and adolescents in situations where these languages are not the dominant language of the larger society.2 For example, Russian, Turkish, and Polish are widely spoken heritage languages in Germany.
 Science interventions delivered in the heritage language have previously been shown to facilitate the students’ identification with the scientists and might thus enable the students to perceive these multilingual scientists as role models (see Dasgupta, 2011; Easterbrook & Hadden, 2021; Eccles, 2009).
 Moreover, the scientists can offer positive, motivating learning experiences and demonstrate the relevance of science to their own and the students’ daily lives (e.g., Jarvis & Pell, 2002; Laursen et al., 2007; Osborne et al., 2003).
 However, although evaluations of the effectiveness of such after-school approaches are essential, empirically valid evaluation studies are still scarce (e.g., Laursen et al., 2007), and most such studies have not examined migrant or minority samples (Lawner et al., 2019).

 The goal of the present study was to evaluate an innovative science outreach program for migrant students created by (blinded for review), a multi-award-winning European nonprofit organization (see Authors et al., omitted for blind review).
 In this program, science topics and careers are discussed in the students’ heritage language (La Morgia et al., 2018); the workshops thus follow a Science and Heritage Language Integrated Learning (SHLIL) approach, which we describe here as a variation of “classic” Content and Language Integrated Learning (CLIL) approaches.
 In CLIL education, students learn new content (across a range of disciplines, including but not limited to the natural sciences) through a foreign language (see Coyle et al., 2010; Marsh, 2008).
 By contrast, in SHLIL education, students learn specifically about STEM subjects through their heritage language.
 The interaction between scientists and students occurs in workshops, which include an inquiry-based learning approach, multiple science hands-on activities, and science communication with possible role models (see Clark et al., 2016; Colburn, 2000; Dasgupta, 2011; Meyer & Crawford, 2015).
-The aim of the workshops is to foster migrant students’ interest and motivation to study STEM subjects and to support their heritage language development.
+The aim of the workshops is to foster migrant students’ interest and motivation to study science subjects and to support their heritage language development.
 Our main research question was whether participation in the workshops would have a positive effect on the migrant students (i.e., their motivation to do science and their motivation to speak their heritage language).
 In this paper, we present the intervention, show the impact and observed effects on students, and discuss our intervention model to explain the positive impact.
-To analyze the workshops’ effectiveness on the one hand and to understand the ongoing processes on the other hand, we (see Leech et al., 2010)complement the quantitative analyses with qualitative data (open-ended questions).
+To analyze the workshops’ effectiveness on the one hand and to understand the ongoing processes on the other hand, we use a mixed-methods approach (see Leech et al., 2010) and complement the quantitative analyses with qualitative data (open-ended questions).

 Students’ Motivation (To Do Science)